django-cms/django-cms/docs/how_to/11-apphooks.rst

 news application to the page; the news application's content will be delivered at the page's URL.

-All URLs in that URL path will be passed to the attached application's URL configs.
+All URLs under that page's URL path will be passed to the attached application's URLconf.

+For the conceptual model ("mount points" and what it means for request routing), see :ref:`about_apphooks`.

 The :ref:`Tutorials <tutorials>` section contains a basic guide to :ref:`getting started with apphooks <apphooks_introduction>`.
 This document assumes more familiarity with the